leastinformednerd/2024AoC/README.md

 > :( Needless to say I'm not happy with this.
 Part one is whatever I got it easily when I switched to Haskell
 > Part 2 is a repeat of day 2

+Provided is my soltion for both part 1 and part 2.
+I've made a minor attempt to clean up unused / commented out funtions God part 2 solution is actually so ugly, although it is kind of funny I'm pretty sure at some point I am just undoing previous operations :/